JetBrains/Qodana/topics/monorepo-project.md

 ```

 In this example,
-the `backend/` folder contains a Java project,
+the `backend/` directory contains a Java project,
-the `frontend/` folder contains a JavaScript project,
+the `frontend/` directory contains a JavaScript project,
-and the `.git/` folder contains VCS-related information.
+and the `.git/` directory contains VCS-related information.

 This section explains how to prepare and analyze a monorepo using: